ArtFlag/sphinxtechnicalwriting/source/index.rst

 ==================================

-This website is mostly a tutorial on how to setup Sphinx for continuous deployment with totally free software.
+This website is mostly a tutorial on how to set up Sphinx for continuous deployment with totally free software.

 The setup presented here is great to solve the following problems:

 - You are the only tech writer of your company and cannot keep up with the software production (1 TW for 6+ dev teams)
-- You must wear the PM hat, the tech writer hat, and the QA hat: let's automate the QA part.
+- You must wear the PM hat, the tech writer hat, and the QA hat, and want to automate the QA part.
 - You want to enable developers to contribute to the docs.
 - You still want to have full control over the docs to steer it in the right direction.
 - You want to be able to write the docs too, or fix other contributors' documentation.